Autowiring

 create: ChildClass

-childDep: ChildDependent # passes the service 'child' to the constructor
+childDep: ChildDependent # autowiring passes the child service to the constructor

-In the case of child, autowired: ChildClass could be written as autowired: self as the self means current service type.
+For the child service, autowired: ChildClass could also be written as autowired: self, since self is a placeholder for the current service's class.

 autowired: [BarClass, FooInterface]